Section 1.2: Tenchi Muyo! Continuities

 2016 – 2017: Tenchi Muyo!
 Ryo-ohki OVA 4 – This is the fourth installment of the canon original series.
 Deals with the events just prior to Nobuyuki and Rea getting married.

-2019?: Pretty Sammy Sequel – Recently announced sequel to the Pretty Sammy TV series.
+20??: Pretty Sammy Sequel – Announced sequel to the Pretty Sammy TV series.
 AIC obtained crowdfunding for the series.
 Not sure what form it will be published in.
 This was thought to be coming out in 2019, but it didn’t happen.
 At this point, I doubt it ever gets released.

 Note: Audio dramas have not yet been added to this list.

 ARRRGH!
 What’s up with all these different Tenchi continuities?

 In the beginning, there was only one Tenchi continuity: the canon TM!R OVA.
 However, the popularity of that OVA series led to a number of “spin-offs” and world re-designs, including novels, television series, radio dramas, and manga.
 Not all of these Tenchi products have the same plot, and many outright contradict each other.
 It is not a good idea to assume that if you saw one thing in one series somewhere that it holds true for other series (unless it’s something extremely basic, like the fact that Ryoko is a space pirate, and if you count Pretty Sammy as part of the continuities, you can’t even hold onto that as a universal Tenchi truth.
 Confusing, ain’t it?)